 South River EMC understands the importance of taking care of our kids.
 We strive to offer benefits to the children of our community in order to secure a brighter tomorrow.

-This year (l-r): Evian Belser, Morgan Dunn and Dylan Blackburn
+In 2013 (l-r): Evian Belser, Morgan Dunn and Dylan Blackburn

 represented South River EMC on the Rural Electric Youth Tour.

 June 14-20, 2014 three rising juniors/seniors will take part in some great adventures, on behalf of South River EMC.
 These students will join a delegation of North Carolina students in Washington, D.C. this coming summer as part of the Rural Electric Youth Tour.
 The Youth Tour involves more than 1,500 students representing electric cooperatives from across the nation.
 Each year, South River EMC offers this opportunity to local students to be a part of the unforgettable Rural Electric Youth Tour to Washington DC.
 Click the link to see an excellent video on the Youth Tour and what it has to offer!

 While in Washington DC, the North Carolina contingent will join other electric cooperative representatives from throughout the United States for a week of fun and learning.
 Here is a glance of what experiences students have during the Youth Tour:

 - Participate in Youth Day, where students learn more about America's electric cooperatives;